IIpepeII/duelingtigersmahjong/duelingtigersmahjong.md

 Winning by drawing the final tile yourself from the wall.

 ### Going out on Kong replacement – 2 Points
-Winning with a replacement tile after declaring a kong (includes Self-Pick).
+Winning with a replacement tile after declaring a Kong (includes the point from Self-Pick bonus).

 ### Robbing The Kong – 1 Points
 Winning by taking the tile someone tries to add to a pung to make a kong.

 ### Concealed Hand – 1 Points
-Winning with no exposed melds (concealed kongs allowed, discard win allowed).
+Winning with no exposed melds(only concealed kongs and pungs are allowed, discard win allowed).

 ## Special states and points